Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ### -BackendAddressPoolId
 Specifies the ID of an existing backend address pool that can be added to the gateway path rule configuration settings.
-Address pool IDs can be returned by using the Get-AzureRmApplicationGatewayBackendAddressPool cmdlet.
+Address pool IDs can be returned by using the Get-AzApplicationGatewayBackendAddressPool cmdlet.
 After you have the ID you can then use the *DefaultBackendAddressPoolId* parameter instead of the *DefaultBackendAddressPool* parameter.
 For instance:
 -DefaultBackendAddressPoolId "/subscriptions/39c54063-01d3-4abf-8f4c-234777bc1f10/resourceGroups/appgw-rg/providers/Microsoft.Network/applicationGateways/appgwtest/backendAddressPools/ContosoAddressPool"